 There are instructions for the safe use of cooking equipment

 i.
 There is a strict 'no smoking' policy throughout the camping barn.
 Smoking is only allowed outside of the building.
+This includes vapes.

 ii.
 There is a metal, sand filled bin, outside, for cigarette butts that is emptied when needed.